Not a week goes past without an email landing in my inbox asking me about “jobs in Thailand” for foreigners/expats.

 If you're PADI qualified, you might consider becoming a diving instructor at one of the popular diving spots like Koh Tao, Phi-Phi Island or Krabi.

 Instructors earn around 30- 40k per month.
-You can also take lessons and train to become an instructor on location.
+You can also take lessons and train to become an instructor.

 4. Become a Freelance Writer